tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 : An identifier for TIK-C or respectively, TIK-S. This may be a fingerprint (cryptographic hash) of the public key, but other implementations are possible.

-The term "remote attestation credentials", or "attestation credentials", is used to refer to both attestation Evidence and Attestation Results, when no distinction needs to be made between them.

 {::boilerplate bcp14-tagged}